An App for People Who Learn Hard Things

 Free forever.
 No paywall.

-Start building knowledge
+Start building understanding,

 Launch DaCosta Thinklab